 Question: Do you have a template on how to evaluate skill levels of employees, from beginner to intermediate to expert, because these tend to be very qualitative?

 Answer: I will have a better answer for those in a few months.
 In fact, for some of you reading it and pulling some data or one of the things that you're working internally is to sort of quantify these skills in a cleaner way, across roles, and across proficiencies.
 So in the coming months, you should be able to see more information around it.
 We don't have a template offhand to do this.
 Although I do believe in it and you could answer this.
 I do believe that we have some white papers that talk about skills and some level of expertise you could get.
-I highly recommend checking out the L&D Guide to Data Fluency, which is also mentioned in the slide deck you will receive here.
+I highly recommend checking out the L&D Guide to Data Literacy, which is also mentioned in the slide deck you will receive here.
 Now, I also highly encourage you to take a look at the signals skill assessment that we have, which is a standardized test by which you can evaluate the team skills, and you still matrices, as well as one of the features.

 Question: When looking at personas in your organization, is there any kind of standard number and type of personas that you see across organizations?

 Answer: Actually, Yes, we've seen that there are actually eight personas that range from just data consumers who are people who just need to read data, to business analysts, data analysts, data scientists, statisticians, machine learning engineers, and data engineers.
 They have a range of use cases and different relationships that they have with data and data tools.
 I would highly encourage you to take a look at that white paper at the Atlantic Guide to Data Fluency.